CommandersAct/vue-tag-commander/nuxt.configuration.md

 # Nuxt Configuration

 ## Introduction
-The vue-tag-commander wrapper need some little configuration in order to work properly with nuxt requirement
+The vue-tag-commander wrapper need some little configuration in order to work properly with nuxt requirement.

+Note that `addContainer`/`removeContainer` should not be used with Nuxt.

-## Instalation
+## Installation

-We will have modifications to do in thoses files :
+We need to modify/create these files :

 ```
 project